neelabhsinha/lm-application-eval-kit/README.md

         python main.py --task eval --model_name google/gemma-2b-it --instance_per_task 100 --batch_size 4 --add_definition --icl_examples 4 --do_sample --top_k 10

 Options can be changed based on the need.
+Adjust batch size based on your available GPU memory.
 Always specify the model name as per the HuggingFace model key.
 More on sampling techniques and prompt styles can be found in the detailed command-line options guide below.

 #### Example Command to compute metrics for a particular model -

             python main.py --task compute_metrics --metric bert_score_recall --force_recompute

-Force recompute true will recompute the metrics even if they are already computed.
+Force recompute is optional.
+Setting it to true will recompute the metrics even if they are already computed.
 If it's false, available ones will be skipped.
 Supported metrics can be found in the detailed command-line options guide below.

 #### Example Command to collect visualizations and results for a particular model -